Fiona-T/world-happiness-data/README.md

 ---
 *Note: this project was created for educational purposes as a student of Code Institute.*

-World Happiness Data is a tool to provide requested happiness scores from the historical World Happiness datasets.
+World Happiness Data is a tool to provide requested happiness scores from the World Happiness datasets from 2005 to 2020.
 It is a command line application and runs in a mock terminal provided by Code Institute.
+Users can select a country, get the happiness score for a specified year or all recorded years, view a graph of the happiness scores over time, and get the maximum, minimum, average and median happiness scores for the particular country.

 [View the live application here.](https://world-happiness-data.herokuapp.com/)